Mukota

-Mukotas are found primarily in Zimbabwe (with an estimated 70,000 pigs), but also in Mozambique and Zambia.
-They are believed to have been introduced in the 17th century Europe and China trade (Bonsma and Joubert, 1952), and are named after the Mukota region of northeastern Zimbabwe, where they were first studied in detail.
+The Mukota, also known as the Rhodesian Indigenous or Zimbabwean Indigenous, is a breed of indigenous domestic pig found primarily in Zimbabwe.
+They have an estimated population of around 70,000 pigs, and are also found in Mozambique and Zambia.
+They are believed to have been introduced during trade with Europe and China in the 17th century, and are named after the Mukota region of Zimbabwe where they were first described in 1973.